-There are several reasons why you might want to change the configuration of your deployment:
+You might want to change the configuration of your deployment to:

-- To add features, such as machine learning.
+- Add features, such as machine learning or APM (application performance monitoring).

-- To increase or decrease capacity by changing the amount of reserved memory and storage for different parts of your deployment.
+- Increase or decrease capacity by changing the amount of reserved memory and storage for different parts of your deployment.

-- To enable high availability by adjusting the number of data centers that parts of your deployment run on.
+- Enable high availability by adjusting the number of data centers that parts of your deployment run on.

-- To upgrade to new versions of Elasticsearch.
-You can upgrade from one major version to another, such as from 5.6.10 to 6.3.2, or from one minor version to another, such as 6.1 to 6.2.
+- Upgrade to new versions of Elasticsearch.
+You can upgrade from one major version to another, such as from 6.8.18 to 7.14.1, or from one minor version to another, such as 6.1 to 6.2.
 You can’t downgrade versions.

-- To change what plugins are available on your Elasticsearch cluster.
+- Change what plugins are available on your Elasticsearch cluster.

-You can change the configuration of a running deployment from the Configuration pane in the Elastic Cloud Console.
+You can change the configuration of a running deployment from the Configuration pane in the Elasticsearch Service Console.

-With the exception of major version upgrades for Elastic Stack products, Elastic Cloud can perform configuration changes without having to interrupt your deployment.
+With the exception of major version upgrades for Elastic Stack products, Elasticsearch Service can perform configuration changes without having to interrupt your deployment.
 You can continue searching and indexing.
 The changes can also be done in bulk: in one action, you can add more memory, upgrade, adjust the number of Elasticsearch plugins and adjust the number of availability zones, for example.

 We perform all of these changes by creating instances with the new configurations that join your existing deployment before removing the old ones.
 For example: if you are changing your Elasticsearch cluster configuration, we create new Elasticsearch nodes, recover your indexes, and start routing requests to the new nodes.
 Only when all new Elasticsearch nodes are ready, do we bring down the old ones.